boundary/folsom/README.md

 #### To Do

-* Better statistical functions test coverage?
+* Better statistical functions test coverage
-* Production testing embedded in an already existing Erlang system
+* Sampling functions test coverage
+* More production testing
 * ETS for metrics values?
+* API for counters?